dbohdan/unflattener/README.md

 ![Dynamic lighting in gimp-normalmap in motion](readme-illustrations/animation1.gif)

 How it works
 ============

 Unflattener takes as input images of your object lit by a light source pointing directly at that object from four directions: top, bottom, left and right (we call those images "directionally lit" or "d-lit" — like "d-pad").
-At least one such image is required, a least two (one with light from the top or the bottom, one with light from the left or the right) are highly recommended.
+At least one such image is required; having at least two (one with light coming from the top or the bottom, one with light from the left or the right) is highly recommended.

 Unflattener is written in Python and requires the libraries [NumPy](http://www.numpy.org/) and [PIL](http://www.pythonware.com/products/pil/) to work.
 Python programs can access its functionality directly by importing the `NormalMap` class from the module `unflattener.normalmapgen`.
-Right now Unflattener cannot do dynamic lighting previews, so you'll need a third-party tool like the [gimp-normalmap](https://code.google.com/p/gimp-normalmap/) plugin for [GIMP](http://www.gimp.org/) for that.
+Right now Unflattener cannot do dynamic lighting previews, so you will need a third-party tool like the [gimp-normalmap](https://code.google.com/p/gimp-normalmap/) plugin for [GIMP](http://www.gimp.org/) for that.

 This project was inspired by [Sprite Lamp](http://snakehillgames.com/spritelamp/).

-The core algorithm is explained in a (rather lengthy) comment in the method `NormalMap.create_from_images` in `normalmapgen.py`.
-You'll find some tips on how the input artwork should look in the same comment.
+The core algorithm is explained in a [rather lengthy comment](https://github.com/dbohdan/unflattener/blob/master/unflattener/normalmapgen.py#L65) in the method `NormalMap.create_from_images` in `normalmapgen.py`.
+You will find some tips on how the input artwork should look in the same comment.

 The general idea is that in the d-lit images your object should look as if it were

 1. uniformly matte white in color with no self-shadowing;
 2. lit by a very distant light source much larger than itself that creates no highlights.

 Installation
 ============